-This is an introduction on how to reduce the disk usage of your Kintone.
+This article explains how to reduce your disk usage for Kintone.

 Breakdown of Disk Usage

-The disk usage displayed in "Service Usage" of Kintone Users & System Administration is the total of the following capacities:
+The disk usage displayed in the "Service Usage" screen of Kintone Users & System Administration is the sum of the size of the following data:

 - Attachments in Kintone

 - Audit log exported to a CSV file

 An effective way to reduce your disk usage is to delete unnecessary attachments.

 When you delete unnecessary attachments, you disk usage decreases.
 The freed up space is used for storing new attachments.